 - Double-click on it to open.

-- As shown in below screenshot, A custom font has been deployed on macOS devices successfully.
+- The screenshot below shows that the custom font has been successfully deployed on macOS devices.

 Verify Font Installation using TextEdit App

 To further verify the deployment of this font file, you can open any application on your Mac device.
-For example: Let’s open TextEdit and verify if the font is now showing in the list.
+For example, let’s open TextEdit and verify if the font is now showing on the list.

 macOS Intune troubleshooting

-If you face any issues with application deployment, you can refer to IntuneMDMDaemon*.log and IntuneMDMAgent*.log files.
-To find out more information about how to locate these files on a macOS device, you can refer to my other blog post: How To Collect Intune Logs From MacOS Device.
+If you face any application deployment issues, refer to IntuneMDMDaemon*.log and IntuneMDMAgent*.log files.
+To find out more information about locating these files on a macOS device, refer to my other blog post: Collect Intune Logs from macOS Devices.